apache/apisix-ingress-controller/README.md

 make build-image
 ```

-**NOTE:** This image ought to be published in the personal registry you specified.
+**NOTE:** This image ought to be published in the personal registry you
-And it is required to have access to pull the image from the working environment.
+specified.
+And it is required to have access to pull the image from the
-Make sure you have the proper permission to the registry if the above commands don’t work.
+working environment.
+Make sure you have the proper permission to the registry
+if the above commands don't work.

 **Install the CRDs & Gateway API into the cluster:**